Aluminium hydride

 Aluminium hydride (also known as alane and alumane) refers to a collection of inorganic compounds with the formula AlH3|auto=1.
 As a gas, alane is a planar molecule.
 When generated in ether solutions, it exists as an ether adduct.
-Solutions of alane polymerizes to a solid, which exists in several crystallographically distinguishable forms.
+Solutions of alane polymerize to solids, which exist in several crystallographically distinguishable forms.

 Structure

 Alane can adopt 3-, 4-, or 6-coordination, depending on conditions.

 Gaseous alane

 Monomeric AlH3 has been isolated at low temperature in a solid noble gas matrix.
 It was shown to be planar.
 The dimeric form, Al2H6, has been isolated in solid hydrogen.
 It is isostructural with diborane (B2H6) and digallane (Ga2H6).

 Solid alane

-Solid alane, which is colorless and nonvolatile, precipitates from etherial solutions over the course of hours at room temperature.
+Solid alane, which is colorless and nonvolatile, precipitates from ethereal solutions over the course of hours at room temperature.
 Numerous polymorphs can be obtained, which have been labeled α-, α'-, β-, γ-, ε-, and ζ-alanes.
 The best characterized solid alane is α-alane.
 According to X-ray crystallography, adopts a cubic or rhombohedral morphology.
 It features octahedral AlH_{6} centers interconnected by Al-H-Al bridges.
 The Al-H distances are all equivalent (172 pm) and the Al-H-Al angles are 141°. α'-Alane forms needle-like crystals, and γ-alane forms bundles of fused needles.